-With a goal of creating a safer environment for all citizens of Hampden County, the Community Safety and Outreach Unit of the Hampden District Attorney’s Office has establish various educational, intervention and prevention programs with community partners and maintain collaboration with multi-disciplinary teams that have an emphasis on assisting high-risk youth or victims of violence, including women, children, elders and persons with disabilities.
+With a goal of creating a safer environment for all citizens of Hampden County, the Community Safety and Outreach Unit of the Hampden District Attorney’s Office has establish various educational and prevention programs with community partners and maintain collaboration with multi-disciplinary teams that have an emphasis on assisting high-risk youth or victims of violence, including women, children, elders and persons with disabilities.
 Of note are the following office initiatives:

 Impaired and distracted driving on our highways is a public safety issue in Hampden County, as it is nationally.
 The District Attorney’s Office has developed a the Stop the Swerve Program to address this issue in a preventative manner, by educating teenage drivers about the consequences of substance abuse impaired driving and other risky behaviors that students engage in while driving, such as texting, speeding and failure to use a seat belt.
 A key, and effective, component of this program is the multi-media inclusion of actual cases, and the consequences which followed, as told by the offenders, investigators, victims and their survivors; some of whom address the students personally.

 Through a grant from the Massachusetts Office of Victim Assistance the District Attorney’s Office is able to present an annual event to educate youth and their families on the issue of impaired driving.
 Held at the Basketball Hall of Fame, this event which is open to the public includes video presentations and interactive activities.
 Students from Hampden County high schools are also challenged with creating a public service announcement on the issue of impaired driving.

 Any high school interested in having a Stop the Swerve presentation brought to them should contact the Hampden County Community Safety and Outreach Unit at 413-505-5913.
 Click Here to find out how to enter.